twocaretcat/dotfiles/README.md

 ## 📦 Installation
 > [!NOTE]
-> If you want to customize this setup to suit your needs, I'd recommend forking this repo and then replacing `jerboa88` with your own GitHub username in the commands below
+> If you want to customize this setup to suit your needs, I'd recommend forking this repo and then replacing `twocaretcat` with your own GitHub username in the commands below

-1. Run `sh -c "$(curl -fsLS get.chezmoi.io/lb)" -- init --apply jerboa88` to install [Chezmoi](https://www.chezmoi.io/) and clone the dotfiles repo.
-If you already have Chezmoi installed, use `chezmoi init --apply jerboa88` instead.
+1. Run `sh -c "$(curl -fsLS get.chezmoi.io/lb)" -- init --apply twocaretcat` to install [Chezmoi](https://www.chezmoi.io/) and clone the dotfiles repo.
+If you already have Chezmoi installed, use `chezmoi init --apply twocaretcat` instead.
 2. Make a copy of your existing dotfiles in case you want to revert changes
 3. See the differences between the repo and your home directory with `chezmoi diff`.
 4. If you are okay with the changes, you can apply them to your home directory with `chezmoi apply -v`